John Daly (golfer): Health

 In July 1994, Daly claimed that many PGA golfers were cocaine users, and said that if drug testing was done properly on tour, he would be "one of the cleanest guys out there".
 This statement brought an uproar among the pro golf community.

-In early 2009 he had lap-band surgery which limits the amount of food that he can consume.
+In early 2009, he had lap-band surgery which limits the amount of food that he can consume.
 As of December 8, 2009, Daly had shed well over 100 pounds and was "a slim, trim 185".

-In July 2019, Daly had a near-death experience after being bitten by a brown recluse spider while he was vacationing in England.
+In July 2019, Daly had a near-death experience after being reportedly bitten by a brown recluse spider while he was vacationing in England.
 He had developed sepsis and required an emergency surgery.

 In September 2020, Daly announced he had recently battled with bladder cancer.
 He underwent surgery to remove the cancer, but doctors said there was an 85 percent chance of relapse.
-To reduce the chance of recurrence, Daly plans to improve his previously unhealthy lifestyle which involved smoking and drinking large amounts of Diet Coke.
+To reduce the chance of recurrence, Daly planned to improve his previously unhealthy lifestyle which involved smoking and drinking large amounts of Diet Coke.

 Gambling

+In 1999, Daly was reported to have lost $51 million from gambling in the mid-1990s and he was feeling the effects of his gambling when he had to sell his Mercedes and his house in California.
+Daly claimed he would sit at blackjack tables with $220,000 on a single hand.
+He would bet as high as $50,000 on a football game but he never bet on a golf game.
+Daly also expressed great difficulty at the time in paying alimony, child support, and other expenses as less money was coming in due to his struggles on and off the golf course.

-In 2006, Daly revealed in the last chapter of his autobiography that he has had great difficulty with a gambling problem.
-He claims to have lost between US$50 and $60 million over a 15-year period.
+In 2006, Daly revealed in the last chapter of his autobiography that he has had great difficulty with his gambling problem.
+He claims to have lost between $50 and $60 million over a 15-year period.
 This includes losing $1.5 million in October 2005, after winning half that amount at the WGC-American Express tournament, most of it lost on a $5,000 Las Vegas slot machine at Wynn Casino.